 A craving to distinguish in-group and out-group – the second personality trait we link to Islamist radicalism – is served by the exclusivist ideology of many radical Islamist groups.
-But none pushes this further than IS.
-The obsession with takfir, the declaration of impure Muslims as infidels, leads IS followers to declare Muslims living among infidels as apostates.
-Similarly, IS followers explain to Wood that any wayward imams deserve to be killed.
-One IS sympathizer tells Wood that “even if you [as a Christian] were to pay jiziyah [a poll tax for non-Muslims under Muslim rule] and live under the authority of Islam in humiliation, we would continue to hate you”.
-IS ideologues even declare fellow Muslims as apostates and hence fair game in jihad just for refusing to endorse IS’ own takfir declarations.
-IS not only rejects unbelievers; even believers who do not actively enforce the in-group’s tight boundaries cannot belong to it.
-IS ideologues cite medieval theologians who endorse the loneliness and social separation of true Muslims as a virtue in itself.
+But none pushes this further than the Islamic State.
+The obsession with takfir (the declaration of impure Muslims as infidels) leads Islamic State followers to declare declare fellow Muslims apostates and hence fair game in jihad just for refusing to endorse the Islamic States’ own takfir declarations.
+Thus, the Islamic State not only rejects unbelievers; even believers who do not actively enforce the in-group’s tight boundaries cannot belong to it.
+Similarly, Islamic State followers explain to Wood that any wayward imams deserve to be killed.
+One Islamic State sympathizer tells Wood that “even if you [as a Christian] were to pay jiziyah [a poll tax for non-Muslims under Muslim rule] and live under the authority of Islam in humiliation, we would continue to hate you” (ibid., 172).
+Islamic State ideologues cite medieval theologians who endorse the loneliness and social separation of true Muslims as a virtue in itself.

-IS also has much to offer to individuals with a tendency to be easily disgusted, our third personality trait.
-Wood recounts how important rituals, including ablutions, are to IS followers.
-IS, in his reading, also preys on a constant feeling of self-incrimination, reminding Muslims that no life is sinless.
+In addition, the Islamic State has much to offer individuals with a tendency to be easily disgusted, our third personality trait.
+Wood recounts how important rituals such as ablutions are to Islamic State followers.
+The Islamic State, in his reading, also preys on a constant feeling of self-incrimination, reminding Muslims that no life is sinless.
 Wood explores with great nuance how a desire for purification pushes radicalized Western Muslims into the arms of the Islamic State.
-He points out that purification requires being polluted in the first place, making the process particularly attractive for the deviants and petty criminals who are over-represented among Western IS recruits.
-For them, IS functions as a
+He points out that purification requires being polluted in the first place, making the process particularly attractive for the deviants and petty criminals who are over-represented among Western Islamic State recruits.
+For them, the Islamic State functions as a

 mission of cleansing and salvation.

-Conclusion

 Perhaps the book downplays its psychological dimensions because the ideological ones by themselves are (unfortunately) controversial enough.
 I am also not sure Wood would agree with my particular psychological interpretation of his work.
 But this is not the point.
 No matter what you make of our theory of three traits, The Way of the Strangers provides fantastic raw material for speculating about the broader links between ideas, personality, and radicalism.

-Wood’s first person, journalistic approach is quite distant from social scientific writing on radical Islamism, but this is precisely its strength: In his focus on personal encounters, Wood comes as close to an ethnography of modern jihadism as is humanly possible.
+Wood’s first-person, journalistic approach is quite distant from social scientific writing on radical Islamism, but this is precisely its strength.
+In his focus on personal encounters, Wood comes as close to an ethnography of modern jihadism as is humanly possible.
 Behind the readable style lies an interpretive depth, both exegetic and psychological, from which scholars will benefit for many years to come.

+REFERENCES Gambetta, Diego, and Steffen Hertog.
+2016.
+Engineers of Jihad.

+Wood, Graeme.
+2017.
+The Way of the Strangers: Encounters with the Islamic State.

+New York: Random House.